Is It Bad To Eat A Sugary Breakfast?

 So, the real question is: How does having oatmeal and fruit for breakfast make you feel?
 Try this for yourself: The next time you eat that oatmeal-and-fruit breakfast, try noticing how long it takes you to get hungry again and how your energy levels are throughout the morning.
 If you’re eating lunch a couple hours later, you may not even notice it, but if lunch isn’t for a while longer, what happens?
 What about if you add some peanut butter or walnuts to the oatmeal — how long does that last you?

-You can try this with any of your other favorite breakfast carbs, too: If you just get the pancakes at brunch, how energized do you feel a couple hours later?
+You can try this with any of your other favourite breakfast carbs, too: If you just get the pancakes at brunch, how energised do you feel a couple hours later?
 What about if you add a side of eggs?
 Which has more “staying power,” the spinach-and-cheese croissant or the plain one?
-In this way, you can intuitively figure out what works best for you, and not have to label any of your favorite foods as “bad.”
+In this way, you can intuitively figure out what works best for you, and not have to label any of your favourite foods as “bad.”

 So, try to catch yourself when you start to describe certain foods or ways of eating as “bad” (unless you’re talking about a bad taste or spoiled food), and instead reframe the description in less-loaded terms.